alanjones2/Alan-Jones-article-code/pyscript-flask/draft.md

 This file is functionally the same as the HTML part of the PyScript app.
 Indeed most of the code is the same except that the PyScript sections are missing.

-Also, the event listener and the function called by it are now written in Javascript and, of coure, no proxy is required.
+Also, the event listener and the function called by it are now written in Javascript and, of course, no proxy is required.

 The major change is the way that the Python code is accessed.
 This is done by invoking a callback function on the server.